Frequently Asked Questions

 What is asked of me?

 We ask handlers to come to us with a sincere and realistic goal to volunteer with their dog to bring comfort and joy to people in a variety of settings.
-BBTD mandates a minimum of one-hour visitation per month.
+IETD mandates a minimum of one-hour visitation per month.

 What are the requirements to start training?